 Let us see what is an internship and before we go in deep we will ponder on some statistics.

 As per the recent research shown in the news 1 million students have taken up an internship to gain practical exposure and build their career skills.
 The report shows that the field of management offered the maximum number of internships to students – 49% of the total internship positions.
 These comprise profiles in marketing, business development, finance, operations, human resources, digital marketing, and sales.
 Other fields like media and engineering, mark up 22% and 17% of the internship positions

 What is an internship?

-Today millennia’s are determined to get their first taste of work-life before they turn 21, at the same time there are hundreds of start-ups hungry for raw talent.
-Internships fit start-ups business model well since young companies have an uncertain future and a low paying capacity.
-This has had a spillover effect, with the established brands now competing with start-ups to attract the fresh talent stepping up their internship programmes
+Today millennia are determined to get their first taste of work-life before they turn 21, at the same time there are hundreds of start-ups hungry for raw talent.
+Internships fit start-ups’ business model well since young companies have an uncertain future and a low paying capacity.
+This has had a spillover effect, with the established brands now competing with start-ups to attract the fresh talent stepping up their internship programs

 An internship can be either paid or voluntary.
 The trend is increasingly (and rightly) towards the former, as voluntary internships are often cited as unfair.
 As you would expect, internships that pay well are usually the most competitive.

-Internship is needed so that you get a nice exposure working with a company that would probably heir you later in the end.
-There is a lot of competition in the outside world running towards opportunities at hand, so an internship is a boon in fact for fresher’s.
+The internship is needed so that you get a nice exposure working with a company that would probably heir you later in the end.
+There is a lot of competition in the outside world running towards opportunities at hand, so an internship is a boon in fact for freshers.